pa11y/pa11y-dashboard/README.md

 Pa11y Dashboard requires [Node.js][node] 4+.
 See the [Pa11y][pa11y] documentation for detailed instructions on how to install this on your operating system.

 You'll also need to have [MongoDB][mongo] installed and running.
-See the [MongoDB install guide][mongo-install] for more information on this.
+For quick access, you can install via a package manager such as on Mac OS `brew install mongodb` or on Linux (Debian) it would be `apt-get install mongodb`.
+To run MongoDB, you can run `mongod` in the command line.
+See the [MongoDB install guide][mongo-install] for more detailed information.

 You'll then need to clone this repo locally and install dependencies with `npm install`.
 Now you need to add some configuration before you can run the application.
 We can do this in two ways: